TahirMuzaffar/sentiment-analysis-of-tweets/README.md

    jupyter notebook

 4. Open the Notebook
    In the Jupyter Notebook interface, navigate to the cloned repository directory and open the sentiment-analysis.ipynb file.
+Run all the cells to see the results.